FuturICT2/FIN4Documentation/docs/dapp-overview.rst

 The two main subsites are accessible in the bottom bar: `Tokens`_ and `Claims`_.

-The three icons in the top bar are for showing the users QR code, reloading the page and for getting notified about new messages.
+The icons in the top bar are for showing pending transactions, the users QR code, reloading the page and for getting notified about new messages.

 The various boxes shown are explained in the chapter `More functionalities <more-functionalities.html>`_.